digitoimistodude/air-light/README.md

 2. `cd ~/Projects/dudestack && sh setup.sh`
 3. Run `createproject`, name project after *airdev* when asked
 4. Wait for the project to be created (get a coffee, first time can take couple of minutes)
-5. Create a fork of air-light
+5. Create a fork of air-light (press fork button on GitHub)
-6. `cd ~/Projects/airdev/content/themes`
+6. Go to the theme folder of your WordPress instance via Terminal (`cd ~/Projects/airdev/content/themes`)
-7. Fetch your fork with `git clone git@github.com:yourusername/air-light.git` (remember to replace yourusername with your actual username)
+7. Clone your fork with `git clone git@github.com:yourusername/air-light.git` (replace yourusername with your actual username)
-8. `cd ~/Projects/airdev/content/themes/air-light`
+8. Cd to your new cloned repository `cd ~/Projects/airdev/content/themes/air-light`
-9. Get air dependencides by running `npm install` (if you don't have npm installed, see [here](https://www.npmjs.com/get-npm) or just use [homebrew](https://brew.sh))
+9. Get the dependencides by running `npm install` inside the theme folder (if you don't have npm installed, see [here](https://www.npmjs.com/get-npm) or just use [homebrew](https://brew.sh))
-10. Wait npm to get through files (get a coffee)
+10. Wait npm to get through files (get another cup of coffee)
-11. Activate theme - if you are using os x lemp: `cd ~/Projects/airdev && vendor/wp-cli/wp-cli/bin/wp theme activate air-light` if [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant): `ssh vagrant@10.1.2.4 "cd /var/www/$PROJECTNAME/;vendor/wp-cli/wp-cli/bin/wp theme activate air"`
+11. Activate theme - if you are using the lightweight [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup): `cd ~/Projects/airdev && vendor/wp-cli/wp-cli/bin/wp theme activate air-light` if [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant): `ssh vagrant@10.1.2.4 "cd /var/www/$PROJECTNAME/;vendor/wp-cli/wp-cli/bin/wp theme activate air"` (replace $PROJECTNAME with actual project name)
-12. Open whole project to sublime, for example with `subl -n ~/Projects/airdev/content/themes/air-light` if you have Sublime Text.
+12. Open whole project to your preferred coding editor, for example when using [Visual Studio Code](https://github.com/ronilaukkarinen/vscode-settings) that would be `code ~/Projects/airdev/content/themes/air-light`.
-13. Go to back to air-light dir with `cd ~/Projects/airdev/content/themes/air-light` and then run `gulp watch` and start developing!
+13. Go to back to air-light dir with `cd ~/Projects/airdev/content/themes/air-light` and then run `gulp` and start developing!

-You may want to add `alias wp='./vendor/wp-cli/wp-cli/bin/wp'` for OS X lemp stack or `alias wp='ssh vagrant@10.1.2.4 "cd /var/www/"$(basename "$PWD")"; /var/www/"$(basename "$PWD")"/vendor/wp-cli/wp-cli/bin/wp"'` for marlin-vagrant to get to use wp-cli with simply `wp`.
+You may want to add `alias wp='./vendor/wp-cli/wp-cli/bin/wp'` for [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup) or `alias wp='ssh vagrant@10.1.2.4 "cd /var/www/"$(basename "$PWD")"; /var/www/"$(basename "$PWD")"/vendor/wp-cli/wp-cli/bin/wp"'` for [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant) to be able to use wp-cli with simply `wp`.

 ##### 2. Use your own stack